Lease Accounting as per US GAAP ASC 842-Examples, Case Study

 Lease Accounting in QuickBooks and Accounting Systems

-Most US SMBs use QuickBooks Online, which does not natively support ASC 842 lease schedules.
+Most US SMBs use QuickBooks Online, which does not natively support 842 lease accounting schedules.
 As a result, lease accounting is typically maintained off-system using structured Excel models or lease tools, with monthly journal entries posted into QuickBooks.
-Unified Books manages this process by maintaining accurate lease schedules, recording monthly entries, reconciling balances, and ensuring consistency between sub-ledgers and the general ledger.
+We manage this process by maintaining accurate lease schedules, recording monthly entries, reconciling balances, and ensuring consistency between sub-ledgers and the general ledger.

 Lessor Accounting under ASC 842